varma-cephas/wdpn0.0.1/README.md

     py main.py directory_name

 ## Todo
-    [ ] Install script globally to be ran from any directory
+    [ ] Install script globally so that it's possible to be ran from any directory

 ### Please note that I'm currently looking for a solution to install the script globally.
-In the meantime you can run the script by running the script file in a directory where you store all your projects.
+In the meantime you can use the script by running the script file in a directory where you store all your projects.
+    The following script was written in a Windows environment, so if the `path` or  `directories` doesn't work for you, please tweak them to your OS.
+Thank you!

-## Any feedback or improvement tip is highly welcomed.
+## Any feedback, questions or improvement tips are highly welcomed.
 Thank you!